Simon Partridge, Director

 Elanor Nicholls, Teacher

 Elanor started at How Hill in 2005 where she leads activities with visiting schools and organises Family Fun Days.
 Elanor also looks after this website and produces the How Hill events programme and other promotional materials.
 Her degree is in Natural Environmental Science, she is Forest School trained and she loves being outside and making things.

 Emma Purnell, Teacher

-Emma is a nature lover who has worked with children for 15 years, encouraging them to get involved with nature-based activities.
+Emma is a nature lover who has worked with children for nearly twenty years, encouraging them to get involved with nature-based activities.
 Emma is a workshop leader with the Fairyland Trust, a children’s conservation charity.
 She also coordinates children’s activity areas and craft areas at a wide range of events around the country.

 Lawrence Patten, Teacher